PRIVACY and COOKIES

 AI Global Media Limited (‘AI Global’) is B2B publishing group with a global reach and a combined worldwide readership of over a million business leaders, experts and advisors.
 With platforms across investment, finance as well as a number of industry sectors AI Global Media provides its web visitors and its readers with the latest need-to-know content and updates associated with their industry.

 AI Global Media provides tailored advertising and editorial solutions for a wide array of global clients.

 Through our annual awards, we strive to recognise and promote the most outstanding work carried out across the global corporate landscape every year, highlighting examples of spectacular commitment, professionalism, expertise, and of course, results that mark out our carefully chosen winners as something truly special.

-Registered office address: 2nd Floor, Suite F, The Maltsters, Wetmore Road, Burton-On-Trent, Staffordshire, DE14 1LS
+Registered office address: Ground Floor, Suites B-D, The Maltsters, Wetmore Road, Burton-On-Trent, Staffordshire, DE14 1LS

 Registered in England and Wales: Company number 07400916

 AI Global target market is exclusively business organisations and people working in those organisations in their professional capacity.
 We do not provide products or services targeted at consumers.

 Any information requested or processed by AI Global will relate to the organisation concerned or, in respect of personal data, only that relating to an individual in their professional capacity rather than in their private capacity as a consumer.

 Information processed will include organisation details, names and job titles of employees, bank payment details and in the case of our awards programmes, particular achievements of an organisation.

 We source information from reputable third parties, directly from our website and from information in the public domain, for example on the internet.